 People over 16 are entitled to consent to their own treatment but this can be overruled in certain cases.

-Much more information about consent can be found on the NHS Choices website.
+Much more information about consent can be found on the NHS website.
 These pages also contain leaflets and links to other sites which may be of interest.